HawaiianSpork/recipes/flourlessChocolateCake.md

 2. add sugar to butter
 3. add cocoa to butter
 4. wisk eggs together
-5. combine eggs with choclage mixture
+5. combine eggs with choclate mixture
-6. pour into buttered 8" round baking pan
+6. pour into well buttered 8" (if not it will stick) round baking pan
 7. Bake 25 minutes, until top forms crust
-8. Let sit 5 minutes before inverting onto plate
+8. Let sit 10 minutes before inverting onto plate
 8. dust with cocoa powder